CompEng0001/IoT-and-Our-Schools-Environments-for-Education/README.md

-# Internet of Things and Our Schools Envrionments
+# Internet of Things and Our Schools Environments
 ## Description
 This project is designed and developed for the use in STEM.